GrahamEckel/transformer-nn/README.md

 # Deep Learning Based Peer Reviewer Matching System
-This projects experiments with using the classical LDA method and deep learning based BERT to generate peer reviewer and candidate paper matching.
+This project experiments with using the classical LDA method and deep learning based BERT to generate peer reviewer and candidate paper matching.

 # LDA
 The LDA notebook is named "Author Topics.ipynb"